General Rules of Underwater Photography

 • Adding Filters: Experiment with filters to enhance the overall mood of your underwater images.
 Filters can help control the light, reduce glare, or add a creative twist to your photos.

-Also Read General Rules of Palla Sport
+Also Read General Rules of Rugby League

 Frequently Asked Questions